haileytapia/portfolio/microsoft/qsharp-intro.md

     ...
 ```

 Q# also provides types that define ranges, arrays, and tuples.
-You can even define your own custom types.
+You can even define your own [custom types](https://learn.microsoft.com/en-us/azure/quantum/user-guide/language/programstructure/typedeclarations).

 ## Allocating qubits

 In Q#, you allocate qubits using the `use` keyword.
-Qubits are always allocated in the  state.
+Qubits are always allocated in the ∣0⟩ state.

 The `Superposition` program defines a single qubit: